 Repair of system assets which have unexpectedly failed to operate as expected.
 For the purpose of T3.3, this can also include costs incurred to mitigate the impact of a fault through the use of a third party retainer or stand-by costs.

+FACTS (132kV)

+Includes - Series Compensation, Synchronous Generators, Static VARs, Statcoms etc used to manage reactive power on the network where the connection point is at an operating voltage of 132kV.

+Excludes – Reactors.

+FACTS (275kV)

+Includes - Series Compensation, Synchronous Generators, Static VARs, Statcoms etc used to manage reactive power on the network where the connection point is at an operating voltage of 275kV.

+Excludes – Reactors.

+FACTS (400kV)

+Includes - Series Compensation, Synchronous Generators, Static VARs, Statcoms etc used to manage reactive power on the network where the connection point is at an operating voltage of 400kV.

+Excludes – Reactors.

 G